sandeepdas131999/AWS-Config-Rules/README.md

         return "NOT_APPLICABLE"

     config = boto3.client("config")
-# There may be changes from the event being given, so just in case, retrieve the username with the resource ID as the key from the latest information in AWS Config  Retrieve the user name with the resource ID as the key from the latest information on
+    #There may be changes from the given event, so just in case we retrieve the username with the resource ID as the key from the latest information in AWS Config
     resource_information = config.get_resource_config_history(
         resourceType=configuration_item["resourceType"],
         resourceId=configuration_item["resourceId"]
     )
     user_name = resource_information["configurationItems"][0]["resourceName"]

-# Use the IAM API to retrieve passwordLastUsed for the IAM user
+    # Retrieve PasswordLastUsed of the relevant IAM user using IAM API
     iam = boto3.client("iam")
     user = iam.get_user(UserName=user_name)
     last_used = user["User"].get("PasswordLastUsed")

-# Retrieves unused period thresholds from parameters
-    max_inactive_days = int(rule_parameters["maxInactiveDays"])
+    Extract unused period threshold from # parameter max_inactive_days = int(rule_parameters["maxInactiveDays"])

-# Returns as NON_COMPIANT if the unused period exceeds the threshold specified by  NON_COMPIANT  the parameter
+    # If the unused period exceeds the threshold given by the parameter, it will be returned as NON_COMPIANT
     if last_used is not None and calculate_age(last_used) > max_inactive_days:
         return "NON_COMPLIANT"